armno/blog/content/post/vercel/index.md

 I put both frontend and backend parts in [Express.js](https://expressjs.com/) (a node web framework).
 Host it on my DigitalOcean droplet.

-Automated deployment was setup kind of manually too.
+Automated deployment was set up kind of manually too.
 I used [`github-webhook-handler`](https://www.npmjs.com/package/github-webhook-handler)
-to add another route `/pull` to Express and use with GitHub webhooks.
+to add another route `/pull` to Express and use it with GitHub webhooks.

 Whenever I push the code to GitHub, it'll ping the route.